46 Best Breakfast Foods for Weight Loss

 Protein, per 6 oz: 17 g

-“Greek yogurt is one of the best breakfast foods because it has double the amount of protein compared to other yogurts,” says McKittrick.
+“Greek yogurt has double the amount of protein compared to other yogurts,” says McKittrick.
 “It’s also extremely versatile.
 To create a healthy, filling parfet, top plain Greek yogurt with berries, chia seeds and canned pumpkin.”
 It also makes for a satiety-boosting smoothie addition.
 “Smoothies made from just fruit can cause a rapid rise and fall of blood sugar.
 Adding protein such as greek yogurt can keep blood sugar levels stable longer and ward off hunger,” explains McKittrick.

 Not sure which brand to buy?
 Check out these 11 Best and Worst Greek Yogurts for Weight Loss to find out which are the best bets for your waistline.